- Japanese knotweed (Polygonum cuspidatum or Fallopia japonica) also known as Japanese bamboo, Mexican bamboo, false bamboo, Himalayan fleece vine.

 - If identified within Washington County, a specially trained crew can come out survey for it.
 If found, the crew will treat the infestation for free.

 - Please report any infestations to the Oregon Invasive Species Hotline.

 - Do not mow, cut, dig, or compost this plant!
-It rapidly spreads by plant fragments.
+These actions cause it to rapidly spread.

 Noxious Weed Listing: